Arellano-Jann/Travel-Notes/Notes/Travel Route.md

 Route 4 (3) - Athens, Thessaloniki, Istanbul
 Route 5 (4) - Athens, Thessaloniki, (Strimon, Kulata, Sofia), Istanbul Depending on the route we take, we will have extra interrail passes left over.
 Thus, do not be wary of wasting a pass day.
 We have to decide on which route we’ll take based on what Yang says.
-Optimally, we meet in Istanbul but I do want to do Greece with her.
+Optimally, we 0meet in Istanbul but I do want to do Greece with her.
 Furthermore, the best option seems to be Route 1 or 2 which both use 4/3 pass days respectfully.

 City, Country, Start, End, Nights, Notes